sivico26/Other-Prog-Challenges/README.md

 # Other-Prog-Challenges
-Custom scripts solving some programming challenges
+Custom scripts solving some programming challenges.
+This repository will focus on Python and Rust languages.